ravi688/PhyMacAlgorithms/README.md

-# TemplateRepository
+# PhyMacAlgorithms

-This repository contains template for a project in C language
+PhyMacAlgorithms is a algorithms library mainly for mesh algorithms and numerical algorithms